Ritiksingh19/Tindog-website/README.md

 # Tindog-website
-Tech Used: HTML5, CSS, JavaScript, Bootstrap.
+Tech Used: HTML5, CSS, Bootstrap.
 Working:- It is a clone of tinder website.